GREAT EGRET (Ardea alba) – (See images below)

 DESCRIPTION: The Great Egret is completely white, with a yellow-orange bill and long, black legs.
 The bird has long, slender feathers extending from the back, called ‘aigrettes’ (hence the bird’s name).
-As is typical with other herons, when flying it will fold back its neck.
-The great egret is almost as large as the Great Blue Heron, at around one meter (40 in.) long.
 Sexes are similar.
+The great egret is almost as large as the Great Blue Heron, at around one meter (40 inches) long.

-NAME: The great egret is also called ‘white heron’ (the Latin word ‘alba’ means ‘white’), not to be confused with the white form of the Great blue heron.
-The name ‘Egret’ comes from French ‘aigrette’, which refers to the feathers of that bird that were used as ornaments.
+NAME: The great egret is also called ‘white heron’ (the Latin species name ‘Alba’ means ‘white’), not to be confused with the white morph of the great blue heron.
+The English name ‘Egret’ comes from French ‘aigrette’, which refers to the feathers of that bird that were used as ornaments.
 The Latin genus name ‘Ardea’ means ‘heron’.

 HABITAT: The great egret lives on marshland, and feeds in either fresh or brackish water.

 DIET: Mainly fish.
 Great egrets stand immobile in shallow water, then spear their prey with their powerful bill.
 They also feed on small reptiles or birds, insects or invertebrates.

 NESTING: They nest in colonies on top of mature trees, just like the Great blue heron.
 The nest is made of sticks and lined with plant material.
 Usually new nests are built each year.
 Around four light blue eggs are laid, which are incubated by both parents.
 The chicks are also fed by both parents.